tennie-odhiambo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This project is for different shell redirection commands Write a script that prints “Hello, World”, followed by a new line to the standard output.
+This project is for shell redirection commands
+Write a script that prints “Hello, World”, followed by a new line to the standard output.
 Write a script that displays a confused smiley "(Ôo)'.
 Display the content of the /etc/passwd file.